CiaraStrawberry/TemporalKit/README.md

 Output Resolution (in the batch warp tab): the maximum resolution on any side of the output video.

 FAQ:

 Q: my video has smearing

-A: use a higher fps and/or batchnumber, the closer together the keyframes the less artifacts.
+A: use a higher fps and/or lower batchnumber, the closer together the keyframes the less artifacts.

 Q: my video jumps about

 A: make sure to set the plate resolution to a multiple of 8 and your frame number and diffuse at that resolution

 Q: the video goes blurry at the end

 A: remove the last non fully sized plate before processing.

 #TODO